mekas/mb1313600022/1313618001/README.md

-## ClimbInfo
+## fish lover
-I want to make a mountain climbing info application, in which there is a list of mountain information, then what equipment to bring if you want to climb and others.
+I want to make applications of various kinds of ornamental fish and how to care for them.

 ## Target Segment
-- people who want to climb mountains in Indonesia
-- people who only see mountains that can be climbed
-- People who are looking for references for climbing
+someone who likes and wants to keep fish

 ## Advance Topics
 - Rest API
-- Google Map

 ## Features
-- list of mountains that can be climbed in Indonesia
+- list of ornamental fish
-- detailed information of each mountain (maps included)
+- detailed information of each ornamental fish
-- equipment to bring if you want to climb
+- how to care for ornamental fish

 ## Mockups